muchq/MoonBase/README.md

 Add new targets to [project view](/.ijwb/.bazelproject) if they aren't detected automatically.

-C/C++ aren't supported in Bazel for IntelliJ.
-I haven't had a great CLion experience with Bazel, but we'll see.
+C and C++ aren't supported in Bazel for IntelliJ.
+Use Clion or VSCode.

+### Clion
+C++ projects work with [Bazel for IntelliJ](https://plugins.jetbrains.com/plugin/8609-bazel-for-intellij), but autocomplete/intellisense doesn't feel very snappy.

+Although it's slow, the clang-lint integration is very helpful.

+Not sure why!

 ### VSCode

-Scala3 support is waiting on [metals integration](https://github.com/scalameta/metals/issues/5138)
+Scala3 support in VSCode is waiting on [metals integration](https://github.com/scalameta/metals/issues/5138)

 C/C++ use [hedronvision/bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor)